-Box turtles, like all turtle species, love to dig, burrow and cover themselves up in dirt and mud.
-In this article, I will explain all the many reasons why your box turtle is digging.
+Box turtles love to dig and cover themselves up in dirt.
+In this article, I will explain the many reasons why your box turtle is digging.

 Ever wonder why your box turtle loves to dig so much?